ibm-cloud-docs/containers/ca-rotate.md

 :   No, IBM does not perform automatic CA rotations.
 Users are responsible for executing the CA rotation process.

 When should CA certificates be rotated?
-:   When existing access to the cluster needs to be revoked.
+:   CA certificates should be rotated when existing access to the cluster needs to be revoked.
 Specifically, if a cluster administrator should no longer have access to the cluster as they may have generated certificates signed by the current CA to access the cluster.

 Does IBM automatically extend the expiration of CA certificates?
 :   Yes, new CA certificates are generated using the existing private key.
 This enables the certificates to have a new expiry date while still allowing the existing intermediate and end-entity certificates to be successfully validated.

 My cluster's CA status has a state of "CA certificate created", what actions are expected in this case?
-:   The expectation is that once the CA rotation processes has been started, it is completed.
+:   Creating new CA certificates is the first step of the rotation.
+The expectation is that once the CA rotation processes has been started, it is completed by following [all steps in the process](#cert-rotate).
 This ensures that intermediate and end-entity certificates generated with the prior CA are invalidated.

 My cluster's CA status shows `Action Started` and `Action Completed` timestamps from several years ago.
 What actions are expected in this case?
-:   None.
-This indicates that a CA rotation was started and completed as the timestamps indiciate.
+:   The timestamps indicate the start and completion time for the action that initiated the current CA status.
+The action you must take depends on the [rotation status](#cert-rotate-states).
+For example, if your CA status is `CA certificate created and awaiting rotation.
+Reload your worker nodes then begin CA certificate rotation`, then the certificate creation was started and completed at the time indicated in the timestamp, but the full rotation is not completed.

 Does performing CA rotation result in a shorter validity period than the current certificate?
 :   Yes, it is possible that performing a rotation can result in the validity period of the new certificate being shorter than the previous certificate.
 This is due to a shortening of the default certificate expiry length.